accessibility-exchange/co-design/src/blueprint-steps/matching.md

       * If consultants accept, they can specify whether they have a caregiver or a support person (ex. ally, emotional support)
   - title: Frontline activities
-    subtitle: Activities of frontline staff and stakeholders that directly support the consultants/ and entities’ experience
+    subtitle: Activities of frontline staff and stakeholders that directly support the consultants' and entities’ experience
     content: >-
       **Social enterprise and Advisory Committee**